PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 When there are multiple Image settings created, you can manage them and configure the main actions by using Bulk Actions button. <br>

-- **Select All** - option to select all the listing items in Images settings list
+- **Select All** - option to select all the listing items in Images settings list.
-- **Unselect All** - option to unselect all the listing items in Images settings list
+- **Unselect All** - option to unselect all the listing items in Images settings list.
-- **Delete selected** - after selecting the specific multiple Image settings, it can be a deletion from the listing by one click
+- **Delete selected** - after selecting the specific multiple Image settings, it can be a deletion from the listing by one click.